How We Help

 Assessment & Diversion

-- The Assessment & Diversion team works to find alternatives to shelter for families with children experiencing homelessness.
+Our Assessment & Diversion team works to find alternatives to shelter for families with children experiencing homelessness.
+This practice is called diversion.
+Examples of diversion include landlord mediation/eviction prevention and family reunification.

 Emergency Shelter

-We operate 2 shelter locations: a 50-room shelter at a former Candlewood Suites property in Far North Dallas in partnership with the City of Dallas, and 10 rooms at The Salvation Army.
+We operate a 50-room shelter at a former Candlewood Suites property in Far North Dallas in partnership with the City of Dallas.
 In shelter, each family’s immediate needs for safety, housing, food, and other necessities are met.
-Our emergency shelters are the only ones in Dallas that serve all types of families and keep them together.
-This includes single parents with kids, families with older male children, multi-generational families, same gender couples with kids, and large families with complex backgrounds.
+Our emergency shelter is the only one in Dallas that serve all types of families and keep them together.
+This includes single parents with kids, families with older male children, multi-generational families, and large families with complex backgrounds.

 - Length of stay in shelter ranged from 1 to 365 days (average was 88 days), pointing to the complexity of housing larger families or those with multiple barriers to housing.